Initially designed in Latvia for use in animals the World Anti-Doping Agency (WADA) has indicated that this drug is banned in Olympic sports.

-It is a licensed medical drug used widely throughout Eastern Europe and Central Asia for a number of conditions, including cardiac complaints.
-Meldonium is not licensed for use in the US.
+It is licensed throughout Eastern Europe and Central Asia for a number of conditions, including cardiac complaints.
+Meldonium is not licensed for use in the United States.

-In this article, we will look at the origins of meldonium, its medical uses and associated research.
+This article will look at the origins of meldonium, its possible medical uses, and associated research and news.

-- Meldonium is predominantly used to treat heart conditions but has a range of pharmaceutical uses
+- In countries where it is licensed, people mainly use meldonium to treat heart conditions , but it has a range of pharmaceutical uses.

-- Meldonium is not licensed for use in the US
+- It is not licensed for use in the U. S.

 What is meldonium?

 Meldonium has caused controversy due to its involved in sports doping scandals.